cloudswenable/ptap/README.md

 PTAP has a portal website and client site.
 A client is an agent runing on testing server response for taking action of test, collect data and pre-processing data.
 Portal server can create a new test task, dispatch the test job to target servers, collect data from agent and generate report on website.

-All function are writted by python.
+All function are written by python.
 Website adopts the Django framework, bootstrap css.

 For easily using ptap, we provide some script in "bin", for a try usage, you can deploy the web server and client on the same server and just run "bing/startAll.sh".
 Also you can deploy ptap on cluster mode with copying all code without the "webserver" to target machine and edit the conf file "clusterService/config/agentclient.cfg", the bellow is a sample: